Frequently Asked Questions

-All international students who are interested in being admitted to UST as an undergraduate should contact International Recruiting and Admissions.
+All international students who are interested in being admitted to UST as an undergraduate should contact International Admissions.
 Click HERE to go to their website.

 If you are interested in being admitted as a graduate student, you need to first get admitted through your prospective department.
-After being admitted by the department, you will work with International Recruiting and Admissions for your immigration documents.
+After being admitted by the department, you will work with International Admissions for your immigration documents.

 - Pick up your official transcript from the Registrars’ Office.